PritiSheoran/AIW-Infra-Migration/Labfiles/module2-exercise4.md

 # HOL2: Exercise 4: Optimizing newly Migrated Workloads and Emphasizing commonalities across all Stacks

-### Estimated time: 40 minutes
+### Estimated time: 40 Minutes

-In this exercise, you will enable Managed Identity feature and configure Azure Active Directory (AAD) based authentication for SSH login by deploying a VM extension on virtual machines.
+In this exercise, you will enable the Managed Identity feature and configure Azure Active Directory (AAD) based authentication for SSH login by deploying a VM extension on virtual machines.
 Additionally, you'll activate Automanage on existing machines to streamline configuration and monitoring.
 This process simplifies identity management and automates the operational tasks necessary for managing VMs efficiently in Azure, ensuring enhanced security and compliance across your cloud environment.

 ## Lab objectives